#Sandbox

 Refresh Sandbox TTL#

 Extend the sandbox time-to-live.
-This resets both ttl and hard_ttl (if configured) from the current time.
+This resets both ttl and hard_ttl (if configured) from the current time while the sandbox has a runtime.

 /api/v1/sandboxes/{id}/refresh